 A perfect name for this font which softens a hard graphic look with a more casual and feminine handwriting style.
-Architects Daughter is used primarily in the US and is also the least used font on our list.
+If you're looking for an off-the-beaten-path choice, Architects Daughter is the least used font on our list.

 Font Combinations: What Works

-When choosing your fonts, pay attention to what purpose you’re using it for and how they will work together.
-For body text, readability should be your first concern.
-Avoid cursive, rough handwriting, and other heavily decorated fonts.
-Sticking with a serif or sans-serif font is safest.
-For the heading font, you want one that contrasts.
-If you body font is sans-serif, try a serif or specialty font for the headline or vice versa.
-If your body font is thin and light, pair it with a bold font.
+When choosing a font combination, pay attention to what purpose you’re using each font for and how they will work together.
+For body text, readability should be your primary concern – avoid cursive, rough handwriting, and other heavily decorated fonts.
+Sticking with a basic serif or sans-serif font is safest.
+For your heading font, you want one that contrasts as well as compliments.
+If your body font is sans-serif, try a serif font for the headline, or vice versa.
+If your body font is thin and light, you might want to pair it with a bold font.
 Here are some examples from our collection of best fonts:

 Lobster is bold and distinct, giving a nice cursive flow to the headline.
-Source Sans Pro supports it by being a neutral sans-serif font, keeping all the “flavor” on Lobster.
+Source Sans Pro supports it by being a neutral sans-serif font, allowing Lobster's distinctive flavor to do the heavy lifting.